The Infatuation

 The Infatuation (formerly known as Immaculate Infatuation) is an American New York–based restaurant recommendation website and messaging service, created by former music industry executives Chris Stang and Andrew Steinthal in 2009.
 They are most known for publishing restaurant reviews and guides, and as creators of the hashtag #EEEEEATS.

-They have developed an Android and iPhone app, and operate an SMS-based restaurant recommendation service called Text Rex.
-In 2017 they launched their food and music festival brand EEEEEATSCON.
+The Infatuation has developed an Android and iPhone app, and operates an SMS-based restaurant recommendation service called Text Rex.
+In 2017, it launched its food and music festival brand EEEEEATSCON.

-On March 6, 2018, the company acquired the Zagat rating company from Google for an undisclosed amount.
+On March 6, 2018, The Infatuation acquired the Zagat rating company from Google for an undisclosed amount.

-On September 9, 2021, the company was acquired by JPMorgan Chase & Co.
+On September 9, 2021, The Infatuation was acquired by financial services powerhouse JPMorgan Chase & Co.

 History

 Immaculate Infatuation was established in 2009 by Stang and Steinthal with the aim of providing honest restaurant reviews without accepting invitations from restaurants or announcing their presence to a wait staff.
 They later shortened the company name to The Infatuation.

 Funding

-On September 27, 2018, The Infatuation raised $30 million from a third round of venture funding from WndrCo, the media holding company co-founded by the Hollywood mogul Jeffrey Katzenberg.
+On September 27, 2018, The Infatuation raised $30 million from a third round of venture funding from WndrCo, a media holding company co-founded by American film producer and media proprietor Jeffrey Katzenberg.